ShaikZaheer-developer/AI-Health-Assistant/README.md

 ---

-## 📸 Screenshots

-*(Add 2–4 screenshots of your app interface here to make it visually appealing.)*

----

 ## 💡 About the Project

 AI Health Assistant is built using AI/ML techniques for symptom analysis and recommendation.
 This project demonstrates the potential of technology to solve real-world problems, especially in underserved areas.